 While the elliptical machine benefits listed above are not the only ones, they are the top 6 elliptical benefits as I see them.

-Obviously, for the best results you will have to put in the effort, but for me at least, even going flat out it feels easier, so sticking with my exercise program isn’t all that difficult.
+Obviously, for the best results, you will have to put in the effort.
+For me, going flat out feels easier with an elliptical, so sticking with my exercise program isn’t that difficult.